DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 to reduce tasks.
 Therefore, for each completed map task, the master stores the locations and sizes of the R intermediate file regions produced by the map task.
 Updates to this location and size information are received as map tasks are completed.
 The information is pushed incrementally to workers that have in-progress reduce tasks.

 Actually, I did start from the data structure.
-At that point time when I set about implementation, I had no idea of what to do.
+At that point of time when I set about implementation, I had no idea of what to do.
 I read the paper back and forth and found the upper remarks.
 I realized I needed to define the data structure first.
 Then I can do with these data structures next.

 ## Task Structure
 The core concept in MapReduce is map & reduce.
 Coordinator and workers need to exchange essential information.
 In programming model, there should be places to carry information.
 We define a structure called `Task` to store *Id*, *WorkerId*, *Type*, *Input*, *Output*, etc.